Dre Campbell Farm

 The aphid (greenfly or blackfly) feeds on plant sap.
 Many aphids also produce honeydew, which attracts ants and other insects [1].

-They are among the most common plant pests and can damage various plants.
+They are among the most common plant pests and can damage a wide range of plants.
 However, many home remedies and natural methods can control them.

 1. Neem Oil

-Neem oil is excellent for killing aphids naturally.
+Neem oil is an excellent natural remedy for killing aphids.
 It also works well against other insect pests in your garden.

-Combine one tablespoon of neem oil suitable for garden use, one tablespoon of liquid soap, and a gallon of water.
+Combine 1 tablespoon of neem oil suitable for garden use, 1 tablespoon of liquid soap, and 1 gallon of water.
 Finally, pour this homemade greenfly spray into a bottle and spray your plants.

 2. Essential Oils